dishaK26/ML-Projects/README.md

+# 📊 My all ML projects :

-# 📊 Linear Regression Project
+## Linear Regression Project

 ## 📌 Overview
 This repository demonstrates a beginner-friendly implementation of **Linear Regression** using Python.
 The project predicts salaries based on years of experience, showcasing how machine learning models can be applied to real-world datasets.